PilkeySEK/LegitiCoinDB/README.md

 - Rate limit the API
 - Make translations for the Mod instead of hardcoding the texts
 - Add information on how to build and run the project yourself
+- Fix the bug where you need to rejoin one time to actually authenticate